The AI Coding panel provides a streamlined AI coding workflow inside the normal left pane. It keeps the app structure familiar while reducing clutter.

 12, counted by citations) → Link Frequency (top30, counted by citations).
 The global Label set controls whichcause/effectcolumns Recode writes to (no separate “recode suffix” in this panel).

-- Sequencer for the Simple AI pipeline, with one set-up modal (see step 1 under The Simple Workflow).
+- Sequencer for the AI pipeline, with one set-up modal (see step 1 under The AI Workflow).

 - Run starts Auto-code; with more than one source in scope it continues with Revise codebook then Recode, stopping on the first non-successful stage.
 With exactly one source in scope, it stops after Auto-code.